molinerisLab/isoFarm/README.md

 ## Usage

+Manually create a `metadata.txt` file (tab separated) having the sample names in the first column (mandatory name: `sample`), and the sample annotations in the other columns.

 Move to `dataset/v1` and set project specific configuration by modifying the `config.yaml`, then run one of the following according to your needs.

 ```